 You can uncover the specifics of what you need to improve in your NPS commentary.
 The survey results are designed to help inform your strategy and direct your business towards positive change.

-But the competition will not just be average.
+While meeting the benchmark for your industry is a good start, remember that not all of your competition will be just average.
 If you want to truly succeed, you need to reach for something a lot higher than only meeting the bar.

 Here is some further reading to continue your journey towards world-class NPS: